soCromp/probable-waddle/README.md

 ## Run experiments

+The code was developed using Python 3.8.11 and PyTorch 1.9.0.

 Simply run `./runexp.sh waterbird 0.9 7` to do an experiment.
 The first argument is the dataset, second argument is the amount of correlation between class and environment and the third argument is the GPU to use.